UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 2.3.6.4.2.
 Frequency divider by two

-This is simple and typical application if such component, imagining it a a CLK's frequency divider by 2.
-We will take advantage of this circuit when inventing CLK generator circuits in P8.
+This is a simple and typical application of the T_FF, imagining it as a CLK's frequency divider by 2.
+We will take advantage of this circuit when inventing CLK generator circuits in P8 for squaring pulsed signals.

 Flip-flops are basic building blocks for digital systems.
 They are very well documented.